Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Results

-We will show the results of the package \texttt{ResidualRWA}.
+We will show the results of our algorithm.
 To test the algorithm, we will generate a sample of \(n=3000\) of random variables determined by each example.
-In the simulated examples, we tested the capability of each method to determine the most relevant depending on if we are in the gaussian or binomial case.
+In the simulated examples, we tested the capability of each method to determine the most relevant depending on if we are in the Gaussian or binomial case.

-We follow these steps to generate two outputs variable \(Y_{g}\) and their respective dichotimized version \(Y_{b}\), with a model with \(d\) input variables \(X_1, \dots , X_{d}\):
+We follow these steps to generate two outputs variable \(Y_{g}\) and their respective dichotomized version \(Y_{b}\), with a model with \(d\) input variables \(X_1, \dots , X_{d}\):

 \begin{enumerate} \item Generate a variable \(Y_{g}\) with the functional form of the variable.
-For example, \(Y_{g}= X_1 + X_2\). \item Apply the inverse of the logistic function, \(p(L) = \mathrm{logit}^{-1}(Y_{g}) \). \item Generate a bernoulli random variable ($\{0,1\}$) with of probability outcome \(p(Y_{g})\). \item Repeat this procedure for each element of the sample.
+For example, \(Y_{g}= X_1 + X_2\). \item Apply the inverse of the logistic function, \(p(L) = \mathrm{logit}^{-1}(Y_{g}) \). \item Generate a Bernoulli random variable ($\{0,1\}$) with probability outcome \(p(Y_{g})\). \item Repeat this procedure for each element of the sample.
 Call this vector \(Y_{b}\). \end{enumerate}

-The described step will generate a random variable bernoulli \(Y_{b}\) with values \(\{0,1\}\) and generate with the underlying model given by \(Y_{g}\).
+The described step will generate a random variable Bernoulli \(Y_{b}\) with values \(\{0,1\}\) and generate with the underlying model given by \(Y_{g}\).

-For testing purposes, we will use three classic models: The ishigami model, the \(g\)-model, and a sintethic model of 15 variables by \cite{OakleyProbabilistic2004}.
+For testing, we will use three classic models: The Ishigami model, the \(g\)-model, and a syntethic model of 15 variables by \textcite{OakleyProbabilistic2004}.